AI Assistica

 • Specialization in scholarly and professional books in various fields.

-• Frequent updates of content with materials that are up to date to industry standards and practices.
+• Frequent updates of content with materials that are up to date with industry standards and practices.

 • Collaboration with the universities and industrial experts to produce genuine and quality content.

-• Free and premium versions with flexibility in various user requirements.
+• Free and premium versions with flexibility for various user requirements.

 Pros: